chinchang/kushagra.dev/posts/2023-09-03-css-only-3d-card.md

 1. `rotate-x` & `rotate-y` are 2 animations that rotate from -10deg to 10deg respectively.
 2. We add 2 animations on the card.
 Note how we also assign 2 different animation timelines because we want to attach the `rotate-x` animation with y-direction scroll and `rotate-y` animation with x-direction scroll.
 3. Another thing different from the previous blog post is that we are not creating a named scroll here.
 Another shortcut to attach animation timeline to scroll is using the `scroll` function. `root` inside `scroll` simply means we are referring to document's root scroll.
+4. Notice how x rotation goes from positive to negative while y rotation is opposite?
+This is just to make the rotation direction consistent with the scroll direction.

 Except that this doesn't work as expected!
 Try for yourself and observe how it behaves: